adamscybot/react-leaflet-component-marker/README.md

 The `layoutMode` controls how the bounding box of the React component marker behaves.
 It accepts two options:

 - `fit-content` _(default)_.
 In this mode, the React component itself defines the dimensions of the marker.
 The component can shrink and expand at will.
 Logic internally to this library centers the component on its coordinates to match Leaflets default positioning; however, Leaflet itself is effectively no longer in control of this.
 - `fit-parent`.
-In this mode, the dimensions of the React component marker are bound by the `iconSize` passed to `componentIconOpts.rootDivOpts`.
+In this mode, the dimensions of the React component marker are bound by the `iconSize` passed to `componentIconOpts.manualLayoutOpts`.
 Leaflet is therefore in control of the dimensions and positioning.
 Component markers should use elements with 100% width & height to fill the available size if needed.

 #### `rootDivOpts`